jlevers/selling-partner-api/README.md

 * `endpoint`: Required.
 An instance of the [`SellingPartnerApi\Enums\Endpoint` enum](https://github.com/jlevers/selling-partner-api/blob/main/src/Enums/Endpoint.php).
 Primary endpoints are `Endpoint::NA`, `Endpoint::EU`, and `Endpoint::FE`.
 Sandbox endpoints are `Endpoint::NA_SANDBOX`, `Endpoint::EU_SANDBOX`, and `Endpoint::FE_SANDBOX`.
 * `dataElements (array)`: Optional.
 An array of data elements to pass to restricted operations.
 See the [Restricted operations](#restricted-operations) section for more details.
 * `delegatee (string)`: Optional.
 The application ID of a delegatee application to generate RDTs on behalf of.
-* `authenticationClient`: Optional `GuzzleHttp\ClientInterface` object that will be used to generate the access token from the refresh token.
-If not provided, a default Guzzle client will be used.
+* `authenticationClient (GuzzleHttp\Client)`: Guzzle client instance that will be used to generate the access token from the refresh token.
+If not provided, the default Saloon Guzzle client will be used.
+* `tokenCache (SellingPartnerApi\Contracts\TokenCache)`: A cache interface instance that will be used to cache access tokens.
+If not provided, a basic in-memory cache will be used.

 ### Debugging